Cable Street: Rail

 The district falls within Transport for London's London fare zone 2.
 The nearest London Underground station is Tower Hill.
 Opened in 2010, the nearest London Overground stations are Shadwell and Wapping on the East London Line.

 The nearest Docklands Light Railway stations are Shadwell and Limehouse (also a National Rail station).

 Musical

-A musical based on the events in Cable Street in October 1936 ran at the Southwark Playhouse theatre in London from 16 February - 16 March 2024.
+A musical based on the events in Cable Street in October 1936 ran at the Southwark Playhouse theatre in London from 16 February to 16 March 2024.